Logo light mode the Fabryk

 Here are some places of interest in Ogunquit:

-• Main Beach - Known for its pristine white sands and cool Atlantic waters, it's perfect for those who love to soak up the sun.
+• Main Beach: Known for its pristine white sands and cool Atlantic waters, it's perfect for those who love to soak up the sun.

-• Footbridge Beach - A more secluded spot, ideal for peaceful contemplation and romantic walks.
+• Footbridge Beach: A more secluded spot, ideal for peaceful contemplation and romantic walks.

-• Ogunquit Museum of American Art - It houses a vast collection of contemporary and modernist pieces.
+• Ogunquit Museum of American Art: It houses a vast collection of contemporary and modernist pieces.

-• Ogunquit Playhouse - Catch a show at this historic theater, that features Broadway-quality productions.
+• Ogunquit Playhouse: Catch a show at this historic theater, that features Broadway-quality productions.

-• The Front Porch -A popular gay-friendly restaurant and piano bar, serving delicious food and mesmerizing live music.
+• The Front Porch: A popular gay-friendly restaurant and piano bar, serving delicious food and mesmerizing live music.

-• MC Perkins Cove - Offering stunning ocean views and great seafood options.
+• MC Perkins Cove: Offering stunning ocean views and great seafood options.

-Ogunoquit Gay Photo by Justin Bisson Beck on Unsplash
+Photo by Justin Bisson Beck

 6. La Paz, Mexico

 La Paz, sitting pretty on the Baja California Peninsula, is a gem often overlooked by tourists.
 But this city isn't just about the calm vibes and sandy shores.
-It has a lot more to offer, especially for gay travellers looking for off-the-beaten-path destinations.
+It has a lot more to offer, especially for gay travelers looking for off-the-beaten-path destinations.

 Some facts to get you feeling ready for La Paz: